 2. Data Storage & Processing: Storing telemetry data efficiently and processing it for analysis and visualization.

 3. Visualization: Creating dashboards that provide an intuitive overview of system health and help in quick diagnostics.
-(Check out Grafana for dashboarding solutions).

 4. Alerting Logic: Defining alert rules based on SLIs, SLOs, and critical thresholds.